 What is UCaaS?

-Unlike VoIP, UCaaS offers a much broader range of communication options: combining call, video conferencing, chats, contact centers, and business and productivity apps into one centralized system.
+While VoIP software can only cover your company’s voice services, UCaaS offers a much broader range of communication options: combining calls, video conferencing, chats, contact centers, and business and productivity apps into one centralized system.
 This makes managing communication, meetings, and projects across many locations or time zones much simpler and more efficient for remote companies.

-UCaaS can also foster a “bring your own device” work environment because employees can access everything they need from any device.
+Unified communications software comes with cloud-based software that can be accessed using apps as well.
+UCaaS can also foster a “bring your own device” work environment because employees can access everything they need from any device when everything resides on the cloud.
 Other benefits include:

 - Increased worker productivity

 - Better customer experience

 - Increase revenue growth due to the improvements in communications

 With two excellent options, it can be hard to know which product will work best for your business.
 You can use the following questions as a guide to assess your needs and help you consider your options.

 How many communication platforms is your business currently using?